mavho/mavho.github.io/drafts/eos_transactions.md

+Kafka provides developers an ecosystem in where millions of messages can be processed in a distributed fashion - allowing teams to build massive data ingestions platforms.
+One of the key aspects, not only to Kafka, but to any distributed messaging platform - is message delivery semantics.
+Defining these semantics is important, because it requires the developer to think about what happens to a message under failure.
+Failure happens all the time, so it's important to ask this question.

-In distributed message process, there are different types of processing/delivery semantics used to handle the processing of diferent messages under different failure modes and use cases.
-Kafka provides three delivery semantics out of the box, which can be configured directly onto the configuration - all three with different use cases.
+Kafka provides three delivery semantics out of the box, which can be configured directly onto the producer's configuration - all three with different use cases.
 There are
     - *at most once* semantics - which offers the highest throughput of sent messages - but the least durability of written messages.
     - *at least once* semantics - offers strong durability of written messages - messages are always written.
 However under failures messages could be duplicated.
     - *exactly once* semantics - offers the strongest durability of written messages - messages are written exactly once - even under failure.

 *at most once* and *at least once* semantics are the easiest to configure - both just require fine tuning various settings on the Kafka producer/consumer.
 However - for *exactly  once* semantics - it requires fine tuning settings on both the kafka producer **and** consumer, as well as writing application side code for transactions that enable *exactly once* **processing and delivery** of messages.

 > side note - these semantics apply to both the **delivery** of a message by a producer - and the **receipt/processing** of a message from the consumer.
-These semantics can be mixed and matched with each other if different guarantees are needed for the **flow** of delivery -> processing work cycle. *exactly once* semantics is able to offer the guarantees on **both** the producer and consumer.
+These semantics can be mixed and matched with each other if different guarantees are needed for the **flow** of delivery -> processing work cycle. *exactly once* semantics is able to offer the strongest guarantees on **both** the producer and consumer.

 # At Most Once Semantics and At Least Once Semantics
 Before getting to *exactly once* semantics - we'll go over the two basic settings on both the producer and consumer side.

 - *at most once semantics*:
-    - **Delivery:** Messages are delivered to the leader at most once.
+    - **Delivery:** Messages are delivered to the topic at most once.
 Configuring *at most once* means that when a producer sends a message - it will only send the message at most one time.
 This means that the producer doesn't have to wait for an acknowledgement from the leader - and can process/send messages asynchronously without handling any retries or acknowledgements - providing the fastest throughput and latency of all the semantics.
 However in cases of a failure - messages can be lost.
         - to configure *at most once semnatics*
             - set `retries=0`
             - set `acks=0`, since you're not waiting for any acknowledgement from the leader.
             - set `enable.idempotence=false` - as setting it to true will conflict with the other settings.
 (Kafka will automatically set this for you)
-        - In summary - this can be seen as *fire and forget*
+        - In short - this can be seen as *fire and forget*
-    - **Processing:** Messages are read by the leader at most once - meaning once the consumer has polled the messages - it commits it's offset (place in the partition) - and then processes the message.
-If the consumer crashes after commiting it's offset - but before processing the messages - the consumer that takes over will continue where the other consumer left off.
+    - **Processing:** Messages are read by the topic at most once - meaning once the consumer has polled the messages - it then commits the consumed offset offset (place in the partition) - and then processes the message.
+In event of failure, it's not guaranteed that each message will be proecssed.
+For example, if the consumer crashes after commiting it's offset - but before processing the messages - the consumer that takes over will continue where the other consumer left off - skipping the message.
         - to configure *at most once semantics* - you usually want to commit offsets before processing messages - and that can be done within the application code.
             - set `enable.auto.commit=false`, and commit right after you poll/batch the messages.
-        - however it's best to let the consumer handle the auto commit - unless you need **exact** *at most once* semantics.
+        - it's best to let the consumer handle the auto commit - unless you need **exact** *at most once* semantics.
-            - set `enable.auto.commit=true` - however this could process messages multiple times.
+            - set `enable.auto.commit=true` - however this could process messages multiple times (*at least once*).
 This could happen when the consumer has consumed a message - but processed them before commiting.
 Therefore when a consumer dies while processing the messages - but before committing them - the consumer that takes over will reprocess those messages.

 - *at least once semantics*:
     - **Delivery:** Messages are delivered to the broker at least once.
-Configuring *at least once once* means when a producer sends a message, it will wait for the broker to acknowledge that message.
+When configuring *at least once once*, when a producer sends a message, it will wait for the broker to acknowledge that message.
 Once the broker acknowledges that message - it means that the message has been written to that broker (topic) - and depending on the `ack` setting, been persisted to that topic.
         - to configure *at least once semantics*
             - set `retries` to the default settings (which is essentially unlimited retries)
             - set `delivery.timeout.ms` to an upper bound in `ms` that directly correlates to `retries`